ansys/pydpf-core/doc/source/user_guide/tutorials/plot/index.rst

        :link-type: ref
        :text-align: center

-       This tutorial explains how to plot a graph with the data in DPF
+       This tutorial explains how to plot a graph with data in DPF

 .. toctree::
     :maxdepth: 2